Faisal-Rahman16/Airbnb-Project/README.md

 **Technologies Used**
 - **Python**: For data preprocessing, sentiment analysis, and visualizations.
+- **Microsoft SQL-Server Management Studio** : To analysis and interpret data using SQL
 - **SQL**: For database queries, data transformation, and insights extraction.
 - **Tableau**: Created visualizations to present insights in a user-friendly format.
 - **TextBlob**: Performed sentiment analysis on guest reviews.